EIHW/prototypical-network-audio-evaluation/readme.md

 ### Setup :gear:

-1. Install virtualenv, create and activate new enviroment
+1. Install a virtualenv, and create and activate a new enviroment

 ```
 pip3 install virtualenv